gabriel-roth/metamodule-plugin-sdk/docs/system-api.md

 Two things about jacks are easy to get backwards:

-- **Only Embedded jacks have cable numbers.** External jacks are the device's physical DIN sockets; they carry MIDI between the device and the outside world, not over USB, so `has_cable` is false for them.
+- **Only Embedded jacks have cable numbers.** External jacks are the device's physical sockets.
+They carry MIDI between the device and the outside world, not over USB, so `has_cable` is false for them.
 It can also be false for an Embedded jack the device declared but didn't associate with an endpoint.